bkim1080/React-NuCamp-Website/README.md

 ## About The Project

-This is a fictional campsite reservation website.
+This is a fictional campsite reservation website called NuCamp.
 Features include a collapsible navigation menu, a login modal, and a contact form with client-side validation.
 The layout is responsive for desktop and mobile devices.

-Website Link (hosted via Netlify): [NuCamp Website](https://angry-swartz-677ade.netlify.app/home)
+Website Link (hosted via Netlify): [NuCamp Website](https://angry-swartz-677ade.netlify.app)

 <p align="right">(<a href="#top">back to top</a>)</p>